tanmayag97/tanmayag97/README.md

 My Education:
 - [Master of Science in Data Science](https://masterdatascience.ubc.ca/) from the University of British Columbia.

-For almost three years, I have worked with Symphony AI and its subsidiaries.
+For almost three years, I have worked with Symphony AI and its subsidiaries as a Data Scientist.

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"> What I know